al-mi-pio/alpimi-planner-backend/Test/Plan/Classroom.md

   Check if returns an error when a taken name  is provided

 - [ThrowsErrorWhenCapacityIsLessThan1](../Entities/EClassroom/CreateClassroomCommand.unit.cs) - **unit**
-  Check if returns an error when incorrect capacity is provided
+  Check if returns an error when capacity is less than 1

 - [ThrowsErrorWhenDuplicatedClassroomTypeIdsAreGiven()](../Entities/EClassroom/CreateClassroomCommand.unit.cs) - **unit**
   Check if returns an error when duplicated classroom type ids are provided